+And rebuild around Amir Popcorn Muscles Andre 3000 Johnson?
+LOL.
+LOL.
+Once more LOL.
+When players tend to suck, you cut them and keep freaking looking around for talent.
+Joe IS telling his coaches to play Amir.
+And to think many posters crucified Flip Saunders for the "he's not communicating on the floor" line?
+Flip knows.
+He's coached long enough to know that someone blows.
 And the "they're tired excuse" is just that.
 It's tired.
 Sure we can't play guys 48 minutes per game, but quit acting like they are a bunch of 50 year old alcoholics sitting around their couch all day.
 And you know what, EVERY PLAYER that has ever play decent minutes has hit a wall.
 Nobody is fresh all the time!
 When they are not playing or practicing, they are getting pampered (not to mention Arnie Kander is a part of the staff) Last year the Big 3, headlined by Paul Pierce and his 60 percent body fat, played HEAVY minutes all season long, and actually MORE against Lebron James.
 All of those guys are 30 plus.

 Hmmm, now there would be an interesting stat.
 They have a plus minus for points, but it would be very cool to have a plus minus for rebounds / assists / 3 pointers.

 There for a second I thought you were looking for the body fat +/-.